-In August 2021, Louisville Water Company will begin a one-year project near the Crescent Hill Water Treatment Plant to replace one of its oldest water mains and install additional pipes to deliver more drinking water.
+In August 2021, Louisville Water Company began a one-year project near the Crescent Hill Water Treatment Plant to replace one of its oldest water mains and install additional pipes to deliver more drinking water.
 The Frankfort Avenue Main Replacement Project will increase the size and reliability of critical water mains near the treatment plant.
-This $13.2 million investment includes work on Frankfort, Stilz, and Reservoir Avenues.
+This $16.6 million investment includes work on Frankfort, Stilz, and Reservoir Avenues.

 This is a complex project in a busy, vibrant neighborhood.
 Detours and road closings, though inconvenient, are all part of installing large water mains in high-traffic areas.
 Residents and business owners will routinely be kept up to date as the work progresses.